 When you make a bank transfer to a fraudster’s account, it’s like paying with cash, meaning there’s a high likelihood we won’t be able to recover the funds for you.
 That’s why it’s so important to do your best to make sure that the payment you’re making is legitimate.

 We’re keen to share what we learn from our industry collaborations with you.
-As part of this, we team up with industry experts to provide you with regular Masterclasses, including Meet the Hacker: How to protect your business.
+As part of this, we team up with industry experts to provide you with regular Masterclasses.
+Check out Meet the Hacker: How to protect your business.

 What to do if you’re a victim of fraud

-Contact us as soon as you can to report the scam, so we can do our best to recover the funds and warn your fellow small business owners, too.
+Contact us as soon as you can to report the scam.
+We’ll do our best to recover the funds and we’ll warn your fellow small business owners, too.